jvanbruegge/idp-futulog/report.md

 </div>

+## Relevance of the lecture

+As part of the IDP the lecture "Technology and Innovation Management/Marketing" was visited.
+Especially the latter part was relevant for our internal campaigns to motivate people to use futuLog consistently.
+We also had regular announcements about new features and bug fixes.
+Part of this marketing was to hang posters in the offices themselves, so people that come in and forgot to book a spot would be reminded at the door.
+The former part of the lecture is relevant in the context of our open source efforts.
+We decided early on that we would want to do this step as other, possibly small, companies could also use the tool and in turn make it better for everyone.

 ## Conclusion

 FutuLog was a really interesting project to build.
 I had the chance to work with my favorite (backend) tech stack and got to work in a multi-disciplinary team.
 Now, after over a year of tweaking and after analyzing the results, I am quite happy with the impact that our work had on the company and the colleagues.
 Also, from a learning perspective the project was great, as I had not touched authentication protocols before and had access to a few people inside Futurice that could give me some pointers.